bitovi/academy/src/angular/6-restaurant-service/restaurant-service.md

 ### Installing the Place My Order API

-We've done some work to create a Place My Order API for use in this app.
+We've done some work to create a Place My Order API for use in this app by creating an NPM package that will generate fake restaurant data and serve it from port 7070.

 ✏️ Run: